SyncfusionExamples/schedule-ondemand-loading-remote-data-xamarin-forms/README.md

         }
     }

+### Note
+Confirm your internet connection is enabled to fetch appointment data web services

 ## Binding remote data in Scheduler
 The Schedule Appointment is an MVVM-friendly feature with complete data-binding support.
 This allows you to bind the data fetched from the web API service in order to load and manage appointments in the Scheduler control.
 Create a view model SchedulerViewModel with asynchronous method GetData to invoke the service call and store the received data in the proper collection.